espressif/esp-matter/docs/en/developing.rst

       working as expected, you can create a new device and export your device path.
    -  The other peripheral components like led_driver, button_driver,
-      etc are selected based on the device selected.
+      etc. are selected based on the device selected.
    -  The configuration of the peripheral components can be found in ``$ESP_MATTER_DEVICE_PATH/esp_matter_device.cmake``.